Applicants Schools Enterprise Media About Find a course Apply

 About

+With our Bachelor of Speech Pathology (Honours), you can help others to find their voice.
 Develop an understanding of the anatomy behind speech and swallowing impairments and provide therapeutic treatment and management options.
-You'll also learn how to improve speech pathology services and policies by tackling a fourth-year industry project or research thesis.
+Learn how to improve speech pathology services and policies by tackling a fourth-year industry project or research thesis.

-At La Trobe, you'll get hands-on with approximately 1,000 hours of placement at our on-campus speech pathology clinic and in clinical placements within metropolitan and regional hospitals, clinics and other health settings.
+You'll also get hands-on clinical placement experience at our on-campus speech pathology clinic and in clinical placements within metropolitan and regional hospitals, clinics and other health settings.

 Areas of study